rgknp/AIDayLabs/lab03.2-compare_and_choose_models/0_README.md

 To see how these metrics tie back to the Python script, open `iris_sklearn.py` in **Code** and find where the model's accuracy is being logged.
 Hint: the Python object storing it is called `accuracy` in the script.

-Note that we have two ways of logging information in Workbench:
+Note that we have two ways of logging information:

 We can simply rely on Python's `print` function, as can be seen by `print("Accuracy is {}".format(accuracy))` for example.
 In such a case, we can go the the **Jobs** pannel and click on the green **Completed** button to see any printed logs for a given run.